OpenRobotLab/GRUtopia/docs/en/tutorials/how-to-use-robot.md

 ## Supported Robots

- The directory `grutopia_extension/config/robots/` contains a list of all supported robots:
+ The directory `grutopia_extension/configs/robots/` contains a list of all supported robots:

 ![img.png](../_static/image/config_robots_list.png)

 ## Robot Configuration

-It is important to note that both controllers and sensors must operate in conjunction with the robot and cannot function independently.
-Only the controllers and sensors specified in the robot's configuration will be available for that robot.
+It is important to note that both controller and sensor must be used with a robot.
+Only the controllers and sensors specified in the robot's configuration will be available for that robot in simulation.

- Let's take `HumanoidRobot` for instance, The file `grutopia_extension/config/robots/humaniod.py` lists all available controllers and sensors for `HumanoidRobot` as follows:
+Let's take `HumanoidRobot` for instance, the file `grutopia_extension/configs/robots/humaniod.py` includes some ready-to-use controllers and sensors configurations for `HumanoidRobot`, as well as the config class for HumanoidRobot:

 ```python
 ...
 move_by_speed_cfg = HumanoidMoveBySpeedControllerCfg(